pivotal/docs-tap/multicluster/reference/tap-values-build-sample.hbs.md

 For more information about buildpacks, see the [VMware Tanzu Buildpacks Documentation](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/services/tanzu-buildpacks/GUID-index.html).
 You can find the buildpack and stack artifacts installed with Tanzu Application Platform on [Tanzu Network](https://network.pivotal.io/products/tbs-dependencies).
-You can update dependencies by [upgrading Tanzu Application Platform](../../upgrading.md) to the latest patch.
+You can update the dependencies by [upgrading Tanzu Application Platform](../../upgrading.md) to the latest patch.

 See [Multicluster setup](../../scst-store/multicluster-setup.hbs.md) for more information about the value settings of `grype.metadataStore`.